diwic/dbus-rs/dbus/examples/argument_guide.md

 let z: Variant<Box<dyn RefArg>> = r.read1()?;
 ```

 Ok, so we retrieved our `Box<dyn RefArg>`.
 We now need to use the `RefArg` methods to probe it, to see what's inside.
-Easiest is to use `as_i64` or `as_str` if you want to test for integer or string types.
-Use `as_iter` if the variant contains a complex type you need to iterate over.
+You can use `as_i64`, `as_u64`, `as_f64` or `as_str` if you want to test for number or string types.
-For floating point values, use `arg::cast` (this requires that the RefArg is `static` though, due to Rust type system limitations).
+Second easiest is to use `arg::cast` to downcast to the specific type inside (see reference section below
-Match over `arg_type` if you need to know the exact type.
+for what type you need to cast to).

+This works for most types, but in some advanced cases, this is not possible, either because the `RefArg` is not `'static`
+(work around this with the `box_clone` method if necessary), or because the internal representation is not specified.
+In this case, try to use `as_static_inner` or `as_iter` to iterate through the interior of the complex type.

 ```rust
 let z: Variant<Box<dyn RefArg + 'static>> = r.read1()?;